nisforrnicholas/CTF-Writeups/TryHackMe/2021/dogcat/README.md

 <img style="float: left;" src="screenshots/screenshot31.png">

 Looks like the shell script uses `tar` to archive the contents of /root/container into a backup file called backup.tar.
 Since this is a backup file, we can assume that this runs periodically as a cronjob.
 Furthermore, we can actually write over this file as we have root privileges!
 This is great as this means that we can overwrite the contents and write in a command to open up a reverse shell.
-The file will then be executed by root automatically.
+The file will then be executed by root after some time has passed.

 <br>